spinnylights/vulkan-notes/vulkan_notes.md

 Each of the stars has the exact same shape (a circle).
-You could therefore store the vertex information for a single, abstract circle in one vertex buffer and store the position of each star instance in another vertex buffer.
-If you set the first vertex buffer as `VK_VERTEX_INPUT_RATE_VERTEX`, set the second as `VK_VERTEX_INPUT_RATE_INSTANCE`, and set `instanceCount` to the number of stars you want to draw, you can get the effect without having to pass a lot of repetitive vertex information.
+You could therefore store the vertex information for a single, abstract circle at one vertex input binding and store the position of each star instance at another binding.
+If you set the first binding as `VK_VERTEX_INPUT_RATE_VERTEX`, set the second as `VK_VERTEX_INPUT_RATE_INSTANCE`, and set `instanceCount` to the number of stars you want to draw, you can get the effect without having to pass a lot of repetitive vertex information.
 (Of